Top 5 Jobs for Nature Lovers and Outdoor Enthusiasts

 Foresters are often involved with wilderness protection, sustainable timber harvesting, forest propagation, fire management, public wilderness recreation, habitat and trail management, timber valuation, and the implementation of forest regulations.

-Most foresters work with local, state, and federal government agencies; they may also work on behalf of private landowners, land management companies, logging companies, and social advocacy organizations.
-Work is completed outdoors in national and state forest areas and parks, which are mainly located along the coasts and in the Great Lakes region.
+Most foresters work with local, state, and federal government agencies; they may also work on behalf of private landowners, land management companies, and social advocacy organizations.
+Work is completed outdoors in national and state forest areas and parks.

 Feature Image: South_agency / E+ / Getty Images